segmentio/segment-docs/src/connections/storage/catalog/databricks/index.md

 ### Warehouse size

-A SQL warehouse is required for compute.
+A [SQL warehouse is required](https://docs.databricks.com/en/compute/sql-warehouse/warehouse-behavior.html#sizing-a-serverless-sql-warehouse){:target="_blank"} for compute.
 Segment recommends a warehouse with the following characteristics:
   - **Size**: small
   - **Type** Serverless otherwise Pro
   - **Clusters**: Minimum of 2 - Maximum of 6